Octonion algebras over rings are not determined by their norms: Quaternion algebras and norms

 \begin{lem} ${\rm O}(\calQ, \Nrd)= \SO( \calQ, \Nrd) \times_S \ZZ/2\ZZ$ where $\ZZ/2\ZZ$ is the $S$-subgroup ${\rm O}(\Nrd)$ defined by the canonical involution. \end{lem}

-\begin{proof} We have to show that the Dickson map ${\rm O}( \calQ, \Nrd) \to \ZZ/2\ZZ$ is split by applying $1$ to the canonical involution.
-To check that the Dickson invariant of the canonical involution is $1$, we can reason \'etale locally and deal with the split case over $\ZZ$ and even over $\CC$.
-It is then enough to check it for the real standard quaternion algebra $Q$ with quaternionic basis $1,i,j,ij$.
-We have ${\rm O}(\calQ, \Nrd)= O_4$ and the canonical involution transforms $1,i,j,ij$ respectively to $1,-i,-j,-ij$, so is of determinant $-1$.
-Thus the canonical involution has non-trivial Dickson invariant. \end{proof}
+\begin{proof} We have to show that the Dickson map ${\rm D} :{\rm O}( \calQ, \Nrd) \to \ZZ/2\ZZ$ is split by applying $1$ to the canonical involution.
+To check that the Dickson invariant of the canonical involution is $1$, we can reason \'etale locally, that is to check it for each strict henselization $O_{S,s}^{sh}$ where $s$ is a point of $S$.
+In particular, it enables us to assume that $\calQ$ is the split quaternion algebra which is defined over $\ZZ$.